nwutils/nw-builder/docs/mode-get.md

 nwbuild --mode=get --version=latest --flavor=normal --platform=linux --arch=x64 --downloadUrl=https://dl.nwjs.io --manifestUrl=https://nwjs.io/versions --cacheDir=./cache --cache=true --ffmpeg=false
 ```

+> When the `platform` and `arch` are not specified, they default to the host platform and arch.
+For this guide, we are assumed to be using Linux x64.

 This might be useful as a `postInstall` step in your `package.json` or when running `Chromedriver` tests you don't want to run or build your app.
 Here are some other use cases:

 ## Download unofficial MacOS ARM builds: